 Syria - Politics

+At gatherings in Syria, politics was often the chief topic of conversation; the Middle Eastern stereotype of fervent political coffeehouse discussions applied to Syria.
+Politics absorbed much of the active energy of the Syrian male.
+Most Syrians had strong opinions about what is wrong in Damascus or in their subdistrict centers and about what should be done.
+Urban Syrians, whether wealthy or poor, educated or illiterate, talk of political personalities and the central government.
+Rural Syrians talk of local political personalities, agricultural problems, and local politics.
+However, public criticism of the regime was muted and circumspect.
+Among the tribes and in more isolated villages, political discussion existed, but primarily on the basis of relations between villagers or tribes.
 Because of its authoritarian nature, the regime acts irrationally at times, which leads it to lurch towards the use of violence.
 Despite its monopoly on power, the regime is weak.
 The regime has systematically destroyed any signs of political life or independent institutions, organizations, parties, or media.
 The naked will of the regime is the only law. the regime as completely saturated in corruption, another factor militating against its ability to institute real reforms or serve as a transitional government leading to a more open, transparent system.

 The Asad regime held power longer than any other Syrian government since independence; its survival is due partly to a strong desire for stability and secularism in a region that has seen many conflicts.
 The expansion of the government bureaucracy has also created a large class dependent on the regime.
 The President's strength through early 2011 was partly due to his personal popularity among Syrians who believed he sought to bring change and reform.